 You will want to hear this episode if you are interested in...

-This week on the tipping point: Looking for red flags from advisors
+This week on the tipping point: Pain points holding you back from financial independence

 This week’s hidden facts of finance